nicole-hjlin/harvard_cs282_ptg/baseline/README.md

 This is an implemenation of [Selective Ensembles for Consistent Predictions (Black et al. 2021)](https://arxiv.org/abs/2111.08230).

+This paper models randomness in the training process in two ways:
+- The random state (RS) initialization of the network's parameters
+- Leave-one-out (LOO), in which a random datapoint is ommited from the training dataset

+We provide code for training on the Fashion-MNIST dataset, or FMNIST, which has 60,000 training inputs.
+We also randomly remove 10% of these if the --loo flag is provided, as opposed to a single datapoint, in order to gauge more strongly the effects of data removal.

-The following usage of main.py will train 200 models on FMNIST, in the same vein as the paper.
-Hyperparameters are set by default to those used in the paper, where listed.
+The following usage of main.py will train 200 LeNet5 models on FMNIST, in the same vein as the paper, with default hyperparameters to match those listed in the text.
+Pre-trained models are also provided in the checkpoints folder.

+**The reproduction of experimental results can be executed in the "experiments" notebook.**

 ```
 $ python -m pip install -r requirements.txt